BreadWeasel/Project-Rock-Paper-Scissors/README.md

 # Project-Rock-Paper-Scissors
-This is my project as part of the Odin Project's "Project: Landing Page" assignment.
+This is my project as part of the Odin Project's "Project: Rock Paper Scissors" assignment.

 ## This project will test my understanding pf JavaScript as I have covered it throughout my time with the Odin Project:
 * JavaScript Data Types